Ambiguity: Mathematical interpretation of ambiguity

 The Necker cube and impossible cube, are underdetermined and overdetermined objects, respectively.

 In mathematics and logic, ambiguity can be considered to be an instance of the logical concept of underdetermination—for example, $X=Y$ leaves open what the value of $X$ is—while overdetermination, except when like $X=1, X=1, X=1$, is a self-contradiction, also called inconsistency, paradoxicalness, or oxymoron, or in mathematics, an inconsistent system—such as $X=2, X=3$, which has no solution.

 Logical ambiguity and self-contradiction are analogous to visual ambiguity and impossible objects, such as the Necker cube and impossible cube, or many of the drawings of M. C. Escher.

+The social sciences

+Ambiguity in the social sciences refers to situations, meanings, identities, or social arrangements that resist clear classification or stable interpretation.
+Rather than viewing ambiguity as a problem to be resolved, scholars examine how uncertainty, indeterminacy, and multiplicity are actively lived, negotiated, and sometimes strategically maintained in social life.
+Across anthropology, sociology, and political theory, ambiguity has been used to analyse crisis, governance, moral reasoning, and social change, highlighting how people navigate competing norms, values, and futures.
+Attention to ambiguity foregrounds lived experience, affect, and power, showing how social actors make sense of complex worlds where outcomes, roles, and meanings remain unsettled.

+Social scientists note that ambiguity has been examined or investigated across many disciplines concerned with knowledge and knowledge production, including mathematics, philosophy, logic, and the natural, behavioural, and social sciences.
+They show that these fields have variously treated ambiguity as something to control, resolve, or strategically use.
+In anthropology, early efforts to define and classify social and cultural life were similarly shaped by ambiguity, as categories were often marked by exceptions, contradictions, and overlap.
+Foundational studies of boundaries—such as those between the sacred and profane, purity and pollution, and myth and meaning—demonstrated how social order operates despite continual flux and indeterminacy.

 Constructed language

 Some languages have been created with the intention of avoiding ambiguity, especially lexical ambiguity.
 Lojban and Loglan are two related languages that have been created for this, focusing chiefly on syntactic ambiguity.
 The languages can be both spoken and written.
 These languages are intended to provide greater technical precision over natural languages, although historically, such attempts at language improvement have been criticized.
 Languages composed from many diverse sources contain much ambiguity and inconsistency.
 The many exceptions to syntax and semantic rules are time-consuming and difficult to learn.

+Controlled natural languages have been created in order to avoid ambiguity in natural language processing and knowledge representation.